MicrosoftDocs/office-developer-lync-evergreen-docs/docs/desktop/presenceindicator-control.md

 ## Control overview

 The [PresenceIndicator](https://msdn.microsoft.com/library/hh345947\(v=office.15\)) control displays one of several icons that indicate the presence of a given user.
-It is a stand-alone control representing a single contact and enables access to the quick connect menu and the contact card for the user.
+It's a stand-alone control representing a single contact and enables access to the quick connect menu and the contact card for the user.
 The control also can display a photo for the given user.
 The following images display different options for the PhotoDisplayMode property.
 When the Source property is not set or when no photo is available, a stock silhouette image appears in the UI as shown.

 ![PresenceIndicator Control](images/JJ933141.PresenceIndicatorControl(Office.15).png "PresenceIndicator Control")